nixonion/sc/README.md

 SC.EXE

 Implementation of windows command line program sc that is used for communicating with the Service Control Manager and services.
-The implementaion is done using with C++ using WIN32 APIs.
+The implementaion is done using WIN32 APIs in C++.

 ----------------------------